Three arrested following fatal collision, A46 near Stratford - Stratford Herald

 The A46 was closed for several hours to allow emergency services to attend the scene.

-Officers investigating the incident are appealing for any witnesses or dashcam footage of the silver Ford Fiesta on the A46 in the early hours of Tuesday morning.

-Any witnesses are please asked to contact Warwickshire Police on 101 quoting incident 36 of 30th April.
+Any witnesses are asked to contact Warwickshire Police on 101 quoting incident 36 of 30th April 2019.